5 Things MSPs Can Do to Prepare for Regulation

 5. Self-Regulate and Continue Your Education

 Assert your MSP’s high standards, values, and focus by earning authenticated business credentials that position you above others.
-For instance, the CompTIA Managed Services Trustmark proves an MSP’s commitment to their customers.
+For instance, the CompTIA Managed Services Trustmark proves an MSP’s commitment to their clients.
 By providing a complete managed services agreement that includes standard operating procedures, best practices, and the right systems and tools for delivering services, MSPs can earn tangible proof of your dedication to quality.
 CompTIA also offers additional certifications, continuing education, events, and resources.
 Additionally, MSPs can adopt the National Institute of Standards and Technology (NIST) framework.
 Their cybersecurity framework provides standards and best practices to build trust in your products and services, and help meet compliance obligations by improving infrastructure.

 Threats, tactics, environments, risks, and solutions change regularly in IT, so it’s important to stay educated.
 Attend webinars and Facebook Live events, join channel-specific LinkedIn groups, and follow vendors on your favorite social media channels to keep up-to-date.
 New product features, expert advice, and information from channel leaders might be just what you need to overcome the unknown challenges of 2021.